AlaskaAirlines/auro-alert/demo/demo.md

 ## Customize content

-While Auro commponents, `auro-alert` included, come with a pre-defined UI opinion, another feature that is fully supported is a user's ability to customize any content in the slot.
-The following example illustrates how a user can comletely customize the content in the `<slot>` of the element, while not needing to recreate the `auro-alert` UI.
+While Auro components, `auro-alert` included, come with a pre-defined UI opinion, another feature that is fully supported is a user's ability to customize any content in the slot.
+The following example illustrates how a user can completely customize the content in the `<slot>` of the element, while not needing to recreate the `auro-alert` UI.

 <div class="exampleWrapper">
   <auro-alert type="information">